EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 1. Base decisions on a formal risk assessment

-2. Determine the required class
+2. Determine the required class for the environment

-4. Ensure proper maintenance and training
+5. Ensure proper maintenance, replacement and training

 EN ISO 20471 Compliant Hi-Vis Workwear